 2. Add the boxed and fresh tomatoes, saffron, cayenne and some salt and pepper.
 Reduce the heat to low and cook for 15 minutes.
 During the cooking keep adding water so that the mix has a pasta sauce consistency.
 Taste and adjust the seasoning.
 It should be potent and flavorful.
 (You can prepare this mix well in advance--it keeps a week in refrigerator.)

-3. Remove the bay leaves, then divide the pepper and onion into individual servings in 6 to 8 inch sized stove-top safe vessels.
+3. Remove the bay leaves and woody thyme stems and divide the pepper, onion & tomato mixture into individual servings in 6 to 8 inch sized stove-top safe vessels.

 4. Place the pans on medium heat to warm up, then make a gap in the pepper mix in each pan and carefully break an egg into each gap.
 Use a small spoon to swirl some of the egg white throughout the mixture.
 One or two eggs per serving.
 Sprinkle with salt and pepper and cover the pans with lids.
 Cook on very gentle heat for 8 to 12 minutes, or until the eggs are just set.
-Best if yolks runny to stir into peppers and onions.
+Best if yolks runny to stir into peppers, onions & tomatoes.

-5. Sprinkle with cilantro and transfer pans to trivets on table to serve with buttered toast to sop up the sauce.
+5. Sprinkle with parsley & cilantro and transfer pans to trivets on table to serve with buttered toast to sop up the sauce.